nobrien97/PolygenicSLiMBook/src/markdown/docs/2_installation.md

 ```
 The `*` is a wildcard that means 'anything': so any file that starts with code_ will be selected
-(which there should only be one of, the installer you just downloaded with wget) `dpkg -i` is a command
+(which there should only be one of, the installer you just downloaded with wget). `dpkg -i` is a command
 to extract and process a debian package, with -i meaning to install it to root (rather than just to the current folder).

-You can open VS Code without opening a file, you can use `code .`
+You can open VS Code without opening a file, using `code .`
 When you load VS Code from your WSL Ubuntu installation, you'll get a message warning you that you should
 install it on Windows instead.
 It stills works perfectly fine on Linux, you just have to press Y to accept
 the message that appears: